LucvandenBrand/lucvandenbrand.github.io/_posts/2020-8-23-Generating-L-systems.markdown

 ![Sierpinski triangles](/assets/posts/2020-8-23-Generating-L-systems/Sierpinksi.png "It's like a triforce."){: .figure .centre .huge}

 ## The generating code
 Now that we know what an L-system is and how it should be generated in _theory_, we can start creating an simple l-system generator in code.
 Our approach will be simple and sequential, which is more than adequate for most implementations of L-system generators.
-There are more advanced parallel solutions, which we will discuss in the next post.
+There are more advanced parallel solutions, which we will discuss in the future.
 First though, like many algorithms, it is important to learn how to solve the problem sequentially.

 Let's translate our L-system's tuple to a simple set of structures: